eeeschwartz/next/content-workshop-1.md

 * Gather the evidence
 * Frame the need correctly
-* Be clear about what to include and what to exclude
+* Be clear about what content to include and what to exclude

-User needs are recorded as "user stories"
+## User needs are recorded as user stories

-Expressing a user need mustn’t imply the solution.
+Expressing a user need doesn't imply the solution.
 The user need should be expressed as a user story, so the service team can discuss and explore possible solutions.

 - Define the user need
 - Write the user story from the perspective of the user
-- Define the acceptance criteria
-- Solution is explored and delivered by the service team
+  * As a ____
+  * I need to ____
+  * So that ____

 ## What you can do now!

 * Review and update content
+* Record top 5 user needs for your service area(s)
 * Prune old content, old pages if they do not meet a valid user need
 * Continue to read _The Elements of Content Strategy_